 Mathematical modelling requires us to think about situations in two distinct ways.
 First, we make sense of the situation using our prior knowledge and lived experience.
 Next, we analyse and make sense of the situation mathematically.

-1. Modelling begins with real-world thinking by framing a problem in context.
-The first step is to understand the context and the problem well.
+Modelling begins with real-world thinking.
+The first step is to understand the context and the problem well, then translate that real-world problem into a mathematical one, shifting thinking from the real world to the mathematical world.